 ‘It’s unfortunate,’ Eli said, ‘that too few recognize the necessity of having mutual regard for the other.
 It was Einstein who once said, Science without religion is lame.
 Religion without science is blind.’

-‘But for as long as science reacts against the existence of Spirit,’ Mo said, ‘rather than allow for what it can never know within its purview, it will continue to degenerate into an unsavory scientism that has lost its vision for truth and objectivity.
+‘But for as long as science reacts against the existence of Spirit,’ Mo said, ‘rather than allow for what it can never know within its purview, it will continue to degenerate into unsavoury scientism that has lost its vision for truth and objectivity.
 As we’ve discussed, materialist remains deeply entrenched in the scientific intelligentsia of the earth plane.
 Long gone is the humility of Newton who understood the greater scope of reality.
 By limiting itself to materialist presuppositions, it can never be rooted in anything deeper or higher than itself.

 ‘That’s why science becomes so easily exploited by whatever research grant a political agenda will buy.
 Science can be used to claim to prove almost anything it wishes.
 Call it what you will,’ Mo said, ‘scientism or pseudo-science, but junk science has become more prevalent than ever.
 It supports itself with graphs designed by rigged computer models that are parameterized with fudged statistics that will provide whatever evidence is needed to prove its hypothesis.